mwarning/shell_copy_progress/README.md

-# shell_copy_progress
+# Copy with Progress

-A simple wrapper around the cp command to show the progress.
+A simple wrapper around the UNIX `cp` command to show the copy progress in percent.